-Charges on overdrawing, missing monthly deposit quotas and minimum balance requirements is where the banks’ profits are coming from according to the report.
-Unfortunately it’s retirees and those already struggling to pay their bills that are paying those fees and charges.
+Charges for overdrawing your bank account, missing monthly deposit quotas and minimum balance requirements can add up significantly over time.
+And unfortunately, it’s often retirees and those already struggling to cover their bills who are often paying those fees and charges.

-The good news is that its quite simple to avoid unnecessary fees when you’re on a limited income.
+The good news is it’s quite simple to avoid unnecessary fees when you’re on a limited income.
 There are genuine bank accounts out there that will work with your personal situation.
-Look for an everyday bank account that has features like no monthly deposit requirements, no minimum balance and limited fees on overdraws and no monthly fees.
+Look for an everyday bank account that has features like no monthly deposit or minimum balance requirements, limited fees on overdraws and no monthly fees.

-You can compare bank accounts in the market quickly and easily on Mozo with our handy bank account search tool.
+You can compare bank account features and basic fees quickly and easily using Mozo's handy bank account comparison tool.

-If you have some spare savings putting them in a high interest savings account instead of your low interest everyday transaction account, will actually see the bank paying you!
-You’ll want to look around for a savings account with ongoing high interest, no fees and no restrictions on transactions as well as no deposit requirements.
-Here’s some of the more popular accounts currently available:
+If you have some spare savings, you can make some minimal-effort income by putting them in an interest-earning savings account instead of your low interest everyday transaction account.
+If you struggle to savings deadlines, you’ll want to look around for a savings account with ongoing high interest and restrictions on transactions or deposit requirements.

 - Get into the habit of doing an annual review of your bank accounts to make sure that you’re always getting the best deal for your money.

-- Set up automatic payments from your bank account to avoid paying late fees.
+- Set up automatic payments from your bank account for things like debt repayments as well as internet, phone and rent or mortgage bills to avoid paying late fees.